speechly/speechly-unity-dotnet/README.md

 ## Developing and contributing

 - `link-speechly-sources.sh` shell script will create hard links from `speechly-client-net-standard-2.0/Speechly/` to `speechly-unity/Assets/Speechly/` so shared .NET code in `SLUClient` and `SLUClientTest` is in sync.
 Please run the script after checking out the repo.
-If you can't use this script please ensure that the files are identical manually.
+If you can't use the script please ensure that the files are identical manually before opening a PR.